joakimk/hubreview/README.md

 ## About

 Commit-by-commit codereview app for github repos.
-Keeps track of what has been reviewed but links to github commits for the actual review.
+Keeps track of what has been reviewed and links to github commits for the actual review.

 This can be used to do code review when you [integrate commit-by-commit instead of doing feature branches and pull requests](http://thepugautomatic.com/2014/02/code-review/).